f-gibellini/census-analysis/README.md

 A new model can be trained on the provided train dataset by executing src/main.py.
 Doing so will also test the obtained model against the test set.
 The obtained model will be automatically saved in ./models folder

-Presentation slides can be found in docs in the census_analysis_slides.pptx file